dnnguyen99/blog/_posts/2023-05-30-multiple-linear-regression-part2.md

 ## Linear Regression Assumptions
 Before fitting a model, we need to make sure that our data meets all of the assumptions to perform linear regression.

-$$ \begin{itemize}

-\item Since we are looking at a regression problem, we need to ensure that our response $y$ is a continuous value.
+- Since we are looking at a regression problem, we need to ensure that our response $y$ is a continuous value.

-\item We want to use a straight line to model the relationship between the response and the predictors in linear regression.
+- We want to use a straight line to model the relationship between the response and the predictors in linear regression.
 So, we need to make sure that there is a linear relationship between each predictor and the response.
 We can quickly check for this assumption using a scatterplot.

-\item All observations should be independent.
+- All observations should be independent.
 In other words, the value of one observation should not be influenced by the value of another observation.  ​​

-\item There should be no significant outliers.
+- There should be no significant outliers.

-\item There should be mild or no correlation between the predictors.
+- There should be mild or no correlation between the predictors.
 For example, we cannot predict a person’s age using both height and weight since the 2 predictors are highly correlated.
 This phenomenon is known as multi-collinearity.

-\item The variance of the errors (the difference between $\hat{y}$ and $y$) should be constant across all levels of the independent variables.
+- The variance of the errors (the difference between $\hat{y}$ and $y$) should be constant across all levels of the independent variables.
 This is known as homoscedasticity and we should check for this assumption after we fit the model by plotting the errors against the predicted values.
 If the spread of the errors appears to follow a particular pattern (e.g., a funnel shape), it means that this assumption is violated.

-\item The errors should be normally distributed.
+- The errors should be normally distributed.
 To check for this assumption, we can look at the histogram of the errors after fitting the model.
 The histogram should resemble a bell-shaped curve.
-\end{itemize}$$

 Note that we used a lot of visualization techniques to check for the assumptions above.
 In reality, visual assessment might not be conclusive and we should perform other statistical tests.